 - Making sure that employees and consultants who have access to privileged info about the business operations sign non-disclosure agreements (NDAs).
 A business lawyer can help you draft a good NDA.

 - Obtaining patents for each of your company's inventions.
 A patents lawyer can help you deal with the lengthy process of acquiring a patent.

 - Registering company product names and symbols with the U.S. Patents and Trademarks Office.

 - Registering your product copyright, so you can prove that you invented the product.
 Copyright protection has a longer period of validity compared to patenting.

 If you need help with starting a software business in the U.S., you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.